Alpine Meadows, California

 We used to ski at Alpine every year or so when the kids were learning to ski.
 When we were going there they had some great lift ticket deals for kids, so it was popular with families.
 They would also often stay open into late May or June, so we did some late Spring skiing there.
-We haven’t been back in a couple of years since we now have a house in South Lake Tahoe.
+We haven’t been back in a number of years since we now have a house in South Lake Tahoe.

 |Number of visits

 Although we are not Alpine regulars, we have always had a great time there.
 It is a very interesting area with a nice variety of steeper blue and black runs, and a large open bowl on the back side called Sherwood.
 They do some steeper grooming than a lot of places do.
 There is some great easily accessible side-country that attracts a lot of experienced locals, much like Kirkwood does.
 In fact Alpine and Kirkwood are very similar in many ways, with a similar vibe about the place.

-There are plenty of steeps to be had on just about every aspect of the mountain, so this is a great place for experts.
+- There are plenty of steeps to be had on just about every aspect of the mountain, so this is a great place for experts.

 - Advanced skiers will enjoy the steep groomers and bumps.